glytoucan/glytoucan/system/registration_flow.md

 Originally the Glycan Registration process was a singular process which executed every enrichment processing by default.
 This became bloated, prone to issues, and difficult to manage.
 The majority of functions were compartmentalized, however there was no concrete framework to add new functionality.

 ## Improvement
-A new modular, step-wise, method was introduced with the latest version; this workflow provided the user more transparency in the registration process.
+A new modular, step-wise method was introduced with version two; this workflow provided the user more transparency in the registration process.

 ### Batch Method